 - Holds up to 38 ounces each; perfect for dry kibble, wet food, treats, or water

-Despite its low price, we were surprised that the AmazonBasics Stainless Steel Dog Bowl feels as durable as the bowls on other brands costing several times as much.
+Despite its low price, we were surprised that the AmazonBasics Stainless Steel Dog Bowl (link to Amazon) feels as durable as the bowls on other brands costing several times as much.

 It has a wide base to keep the bowl from tipping.
 And a rubber strip around the base that keeps the bowl from sliding around while your dog eats or drinks.